The 20 Best Tracheoesophageal Fistula Doctors in The United States

 Offers Telehealth

 Dr. Shieh is a pediatric surgeon in the Department of Surgery at Johns Hopkins All Children’s Hospital.
 She joined the medical staff in 2021 and sees patients on our main campus in St. Petersburg, Florida, and also at Tampa General Hospital and Brandon Regional Hospital.
 Her clinical focus includes esophageal and airway treatment (EAT).
 Dr. Shieh earned her medical degree from the University of Arizona College of Medicine — Phoenix.
 She completed her general surgery residency at New York-Presbyterian Hospital/Columbia University Medical Center, during which she did a pediatric surgery research fellowship at Boston Children’s Hospital.
 She then completed her pediatric surgery fellowship at Boston Children’s Hospital.
 Dr. Shieh speaks Mandarin Chinese and Spanish.
 Dr. Shieh is rated as a Distinguished provider by MediFind in the treatment of Tracheoesophageal Fistula.
-Her top areas of expertise are Esophageal Atresia, Tracheoesophageal Fistula, Gastrointestinal Fistula, Endoscopy, and Gastrostomy.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Esophageal Atresia, Tracheoesophageal Fistula, Gastrointestinal Fistula, Endoscopy, and Gastrostomy.
+Dr. Shieh is board certified in American Board Of Surgery.

 Languages Spoken: